-Monty’s Maggot brings together some of the best known players on the English dance music scene (from The Old Swan Band, Grand Union and Random) with some much younger faces.
-Monty's Maggot features the driving fiddles of Flos Headford and Taz Tarry, the percussive guitar of Keith Holloway, the dynamic melodeon with bite of Jeremy Tozer, and Theresa Jones, Vicky Benjamin and Heather White with baritone sax to underpin everything and tenor sax to round out and add depth to the sound.
+Monty’s Maggot brings together some of the best known players on the English dance music scene with some newer faces.
+Monty's Maggot features the driving fiddles of Flos Headford and Taz Tarry, the percussive guitar of Keith Holloway, Jeremy Tozer's melodeon with bite and bounce, and Vicky Benjamin, Heather White and Rachel Williams on baritone and tenor saxes to round out and add depth to the sound.

 Vicky Benjamin first came across folk music working with primary school children alongside established folk musicians Luke Daniels and John Dipper.
 Vicky studied saxophone at the University of Leeds with Richard Ingham and Carl Raven, and at the University of North Texas with Sarah Roberts.